Mela13076/devfolio-templete/docs/site-config.md

 If blogs are enabled, they must:

-1. Create mdx files under `contents/posts/`
+1. Create mdx files under `contents/blogs/`
-2. Update the `contents/blogs.ts`  file

 Or the page will exist but remain empty.